coop182/jquery.dfp.js/Readme.markdown

 jQuery DFP - A jQuery implementation for Google DFP
 ======================================================

 This script is a drop in solution for getting DFP working on your page.
+By including this script on your page and then initiating it in the ways described below you should find it very easy to get DFP working.

+Do not include any of the generated DFP script tags from the DFP admin on your page, this script replaces them.

 Setup
 -----